swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 * Unlike `get` accessors, borrowing accessors can expose a stored value without copying it
 * Unlike `yielding borrow` and `yielding mutate` accessors, borrowing accessors do not require the overhead of a coroutine, making them more performant when they cannot be fully inlined.

 Note that borrowing accessors do not replace all uses of the existing accessor variants.
 In particular, `get`, `yielding mutate`, and `yielding borrow` can all provide access to constructed temporary values.
 This makes `yielding mutate` and `yielding borrow` the most flexible options for general-purpose protocols whose conformers may need to expose temporary values.
-In contrast, borrowing accessors can only expose values that are already represented in memory.
+In contrast, borrowing accessors can only expose values whose storage is guaranteed to be valid until the next mutation of the containing value.

 ## Motivation